L0MAX/Youtube-auto-watch-hours-bot/README.md

 #### usage

 - python3 youtubeBot.py
-- enter the URL of your video
+- enter the Youtube URL of your video
 - enter how many times you want the video to be watched
 - enter the length of the video or how many seconds you want the video to be watched each time